 Brown cafés are the epitome of gezillig, which is the Dutch equivalent of the much-discussed Danish concept of hygge – a word that very loosely translates as a feeling of coziness and companionable contentment.
 They’re the perfect place to hide away on a chilly winter’s evening, savoring a peaceful drink with good companions, or to chill out on a lazy summer afternoon while watching the world go by.

 Here you’ll find an easy-going mix of regulars, students, and visitors who love to venture off the beaten track and drink where the locals drink – making it the perfect place to get a sense of Amsterdam society.
 Many of the cafés don’t even play music, to ensure the atmosphere is just right for conversation.

 Most of the brown cafés specialize in Dutch and Belgian beers and ales, and occasionally you may even get to sample a product brewed on site.
 The bartenders are knowledgeable and can help guide you through the different selections, and many of the cafés also serve simple, hearty bar food, such as cheese sandwiches, soup or bitterballen (crispy, deep-fried meatballs), to help line your stomach as you while away the time.

-If all this sounds appealing, check out our brown café recommendations below on your next trip to Amsterdam – the concierge team at the Radisson Blu Hotel will be happy to provide directions and help you choose.
+If all this sounds appealing, check out our brown café recommendations below on your next trip to Amsterdam – the concierge team at the Radisson Blu Hotel, Amsterdam City Center will be happy to provide directions and help you choose.